 Here Are 3 Hot Things to Know About Stocks Right Now

-- Nordstrom (JWN) - Get Free Report rose after the Seattle-based retailer reported fiscal-second-quarter results ahead of analyst expectations.
+- Nordstrom (JWN) - Get Free Report rose after the Seattle retailer reported fiscal-second-quarter results ahead of analyst expectations.
 Nordstrom is Real Money's Stock of the Day.

 - Dick's Sporting Goods (DKS) - Get Free Report surged after the retailer reported fiscal second-quarter sales that beat analysts' forecasts.

 Wall Street Overview

-Federal Reserve officials saw the economy as "resilient" in July, even as they voted to cut interest rates for the first time in more than a decade based on worries about the possible impact on business confidence from President Donald Trump's trade war with China, according to the Fed minutes that were released on Wednesday.
+Federal Reserve officials saw the economy as "resilient" in July, even as they voted to cut interest rates for the first time in more than a decade, based on worries about the possible impact on business confidence from President Donald Trump's trade war with China, according to Fed meeting minutes released Wednesday.

 The three-day annual Jackson Hole Economic Symposium began Thursday.
 The theme for the event this year in Jackson Hole, Wyoming, is "Challenges for Monetary Policy."
 Powell is scheduled to make a speech on Friday.

-Trump kept up his attack on the Federal Reserve Thursday, complaining on Twitter that while Germany sells 30-year bonds offering negative yields, "Our Federal Reserve does not allow us to do what we must do."
+Trump kept up his attack on the Fed Thursday, complaining on Twitter that while Germany sells 30-year bonds offering negative yields, "Our Federal Reserve does not allow us to do what we must do."

 "They put us at a disadvantage against our competition," Trump wrote.
 "Strong Dollar, No Inflation!
 They move like quicksand.
 Fight or go home!"

-Shares of Nordstrom (JWN - Get Report) rose 10.2% to $29.24 after the Seattle-based retailer reported fiscal-second-quarter results ahead of analyst expectations.
+Shares of Nordstrom (JWN) - Get Free Report rose 15.8% to $30.74 after the Seattle-based retailer reported fiscal-second-quarter results ahead of analyst expectations.
 Nordstrom is Real Money's Stock of the Day.

-Initial claims for state unemployment benefits dropped 12,000 to a seasonally adjusted 209,000 for the week ended August 17, the Labor Department said.
-Data for the prior week was revised to show 1,000 more applications received than previously reported.
+Initial claims for state unemployment benefits dropped 12,000 to a seasonally adjusted 209,000 for the week ended Aug.
+17, the Labor Department said.
+Data for the prior week were revised to show 1,000 more applications received than previously reported.
 Economists had expected claims to drop to 216,000 in the latest week.

-On the energy front, Brent crude contracts were up 24 cents and selling at $60.54 per barrel, while West Texas Intermediate contracts, which are more tightly linked to U.S. gas prices, were 29 cents lower at $56.17 per barrel.
+Brent crude contracts were down 33 cents and selling at $59.97 per barrel, while West Texas Intermediate contracts, which are more tightly linked to U.S. gas prices, were 29 cents lower at $55.39 per barrel.

-Salesforce, JPMorgan Chase, and Goldman Sachs are holdings in Jim Cramer's Action Alerts PLUS member club.
-Want to be alerted before Jim Cramer buys or sells these stocks?
+JPMorgan Chase is a holding in Jim Cramer's Action Alerts PLUS member club.
+Want to be alerted before Jim Cramer buys or sells JPM?

 Save 57% With Our Labor Day Sale.
 Join Jim Cramer's Action Alerts PLUS investment club to become a smarter investor!
 Click here to sign up!